Surveying: Building surveying

 Most English-speaking countries consider building surveying a distinct profession.
 They have their own professional associations and licensing requirements.
 A building surveyor can provide technical building advice on existing buildings, new buildings, design, compliance with regulations such as planning and building control.
-A building surveyor normally acts on behalf of his or her client ensuring that their vested interests remain protected.
+A building surveyor normally acts on behalf of their client ensuring that their vested interests remain protected.
 The Royal Institution of Chartered Surveyors (RICS) is a world-recognised governing body for those working within the built environment.

 Cadastral surveying

 One of the primary roles of the land surveyor is to determine the boundary of real property on the ground.
 The surveyor must determine where the adjoining landowners wish to put the boundary.
 The boundary is established in legal documents and plans prepared by attorneys, engineers, and land surveyors.
 The surveyor then puts monuments on the corners of the new boundary.
 They might also find or resurvey the corners of the property monumented by prior surveys.

 Cadastral land surveyors are licensed by governments.

 The cadastral survey branch of the Bureau of Land Management (BLM) conducts most cadastral surveys in the United States.
 They consult with Forest Service, National Park Service, Army Corps of Engineers, Bureau of Indian Affairs, Fish and Wildlife Service, Bureau of Reclamation, and others.
-The BLM used to be known as the General Land Office (GLO).
+The BLM used to be known as the United States General Land Office (GLO).

 In states organized per the Public Land Survey System (PLSS), surveyors must carry out BLM cadastral surveys under that system.

 Cadastral surveyors often have to work around changes to the earth that obliterate or damage boundary monuments.
 When this happens, they must consider evidence that is not recorded on the title deed.
 This is known as extrinsic evidence.

+Quantity surveying

+Quantity surveying is a profession that deals with the costs and contracts of construction projects.
+A quantity surveyor is an expert in estimating the costs of materials, labor, and time needed for a project, as well as managing the financial and legal aspects of the project.
+A quantity surveyor can work for either the client or the contractor, and can be involved in different stages of the project, from planning to completion.
+Quantity surveyors are also known as Chartered Surveyors in the UK.

 Notable surveyors

 Some U.S. Presidents were land surveyors.
 George Washington and Abraham Lincoln surveyed colonial or frontier territories early in their career, prior to serving in office.

 Ferdinand Rudolph Hassler is considered the "father" of geodetic surveying in the U.S.

 David T. Abercrombie practiced land surveying before starting an outfitter store of excursion goods.
 The business would later turn into Abercrombie & Fitch lifestyle clothing store.

-Percy Harrison Fawcett was a British surveyor that explored the jungles of South America attempting to find the Lost City of Z. His biography and expeditions were recounted in the book The Lost City of Z and were later adapted on film screen.
+Percy Harrison Fawcett was a British surveyor who explored the jungles of South America attempting to find the Lost City of Z. His biography and expeditions were recounted in the book The Lost City of Z and were later adapted on film screen.

 Inō Tadataka produced the first map of Japan using modern surveying techniques starting in 1800, at the age of 55.